 A pop-up window will appear asking for confirmation to uninstall PackEditorTools.
 Select ‘Uninstall’ again, and the PackEditorTools will be removed.

 Step 3: Remove PackEditorTools automatically by downloading an advanced anti-malware program.

 To clean your computer you should download an updated anti-malware program on a safe PC and then install it on the affected computer in offline mode.
 After that you should boot into safe mode and scan your computer to remove all PackEditorTools associated objects.

 - Guide 1: How to Remove PackEditorTools from Windows.

-- Guide 2: Get rid of PackEditorTools from Mac OS X.
+- Guide 2: Get rid of PackEditorTools on Mac OS X.

-- Guide 3: Remove PackEditorTools from Google Chrome.
+- Guide 3: Remove PackEditorTools in Google Chrome.